 Click and you’ll be redirected to a signup or login page.
-If you’ve already got an account with Meebo, simply login and you’ll advance onto the next step.
-However for those without an user account it only takes a few seconds to fill in data and confirm their rules.
+If you’ve already got an account with Meebo, simply log in and you’ll advance to the next step.
+However, for those without a user account, it only takes a few seconds to fill in data and confirm their rules.
 You aren’t even required to validate the email address right away.
 Again another small yet convenient titbit.

 The second step of registration requires your website name and URL.
 This is stored on record and in your custom Dashboard to make sure you don’t mix up toolbars.
 If you’d like to run a single toolbar on many websites this is also possible from your Admin dashboard panel.

 Now to deploy your new toolbar live you’ll be required to select a CMS.
 If you are a WordPress user Meebo has taken things into their own hands with a custom WP plugin.
 After you download their .zip archive just install the files like any standard WordPress plugin.
 Unfortunately if you’re on any other blogging systems including TypePad, Blogger, or Movable Type you’ll have to manually add HTML code into your template.